ogarreche/XAI_Feature_Selection/README.md

 ## Performance with different feature selections.

 - Download one of the datasets.
 RoEduNet-SIMARGL2021: https://www.kaggle.com/datasets/7f91274fa3074d53e983f6eb7a7b24ad1dca136ca967ad0ebe48955e246c24ee CICIDS-2017: https://www.kaggle.com/datasets/cicdataset/cicids2017
-- The programs can be found inside the folder CICIDS-2017 or RoEduNet-SIMARGL2021
+- The programs can be found inside the folder CICIDS-2017 or RoEduNet-SIMARGL2021 and end with sulfix acsac.
 - Each program is a standalone program that is aimed to run one form of AI model within a set of features. (i.e. DNN_acsac.py in the CICIDS-2017 folder will run the DNN model with the selected features for that given dataset.
 Inside each program you can find a description of each feature selection method along with its features, the user has to uncomment the one to be used).
-Download that program 'utils.py' and leave it in the folder of the model program.
+- Download that program 'utils.py' and leave it in the folder of the model program.
-Each program outputs a confusion matrix, metrics scores (i.e. accuracy (ACC), precision (Prec), recall (Rec), F1-score (F1), Matthews correlation coefficient (MCC), balanced accuracy (BACC), and the area under ROC curve (AUCROC)), and the accuracy per attack type.
+- Each program outputs a confusion matrix, metrics scores (i.e. accuracy (ACC), precision (Prec), recall (Rec), F1-score (F1), Matthews correlation coefficient (MCC), balanced accuracy (BACC), and the area under ROC curve (AUCROC)), and the accuracy per attack type.

 ## Different feature selection methods.

 ### SHAP feature selection

-Download one of the datasets.
+- Download one of the datasets.
 RoEduNet-SIMARGL2021: https://www.kaggle.com/datasets/7f91274fa3074d53e983f6eb7a7b24ad1dca136ca967ad0ebe48955e246c24ee CICIDS-2017: https://www.kaggle.com/datasets/cicdataset/cicids2017
+- The programs can be found inside the folder CICIDS-2017/SHAP or RoEduNet-SIMARGL2021/SHAP and end with sulfix final.
-Each program is a standalone program that is aimed to run one form of AI model within a set of features. (i.e. DNN_final.py in the CICIDS-2017 folder will run the DNN model with 15 features for that given dataset.
+- Each program is a standalone program that is aimed to run one form of AI model within a set of features. (i.e. DNN_final.py in the CICIDS-2017 folder will run the DNN model with 15 features for that given dataset.
 On the other hand.
 DNN_all_final.py will run the DNN model for all features for the given dataset).
-Download that program 'utils.py' and leave it in the folder of the model program.
+- Download that program 'utils.py' and leave it in the folder of the model program.
-Each program outputs a confusion matrix, metrics scores (i.e. accuracy (ACC), precision (Prec), recall (Rec), F1-score (F1), Matthews correlation coefficient (MCC), balanced accuracy (BACC), and the area under ROC curve (AUCROC)), and the Global Summary/Beeswarm Plot.
+- Each program outputs a confusion matrix, metrics scores (i.e. accuracy (ACC), precision (Prec), recall (Rec), F1-score (F1), Matthews correlation coefficient (MCC), balanced accuracy (BACC), and the area under ROC curve (AUCROC)), and the Global Summary/Beeswarm Plot.
+- The most important features are extracted from the Global Summary Plot.

 ### Chi-square

+- Download one of the datasets.
+RoEduNet-SIMARGL2021: https://www.kaggle.com/datasets/7f91274fa3074d53e983f6eb7a7b24ad1dca136ca967ad0ebe48955e246c24ee CICIDS-2017: https://www.kaggle.com/datasets/cicdataset/cicids2017
+- The program can be found inside the folder CICIDS-2017 or RoEduNet-SIMARGL2021.
+- Download that program 'utils.py' and leave it in the folder of the model program.
+- The program is standalone program that outputs top features using the Chi-square method.

 ### Feature Correlation

+- Download one of the datasets.
+RoEduNet-SIMARGL2021: https://www.kaggle.com/datasets/7f91274fa3074d53e983f6eb7a7b24ad1dca136ca967ad0ebe48955e246c24ee CICIDS-2017: https://www.kaggle.com/datasets/cicdataset/cicids2017
+- The program can be found inside the folder CICIDS-2017 or RoEduNet-SIMARGL2021.
+- Download that program 'utils.py' and leave it in the folder of the model program.
+- The program is standalone program that outputs top features using the Feature Correlation method.

 ### Feature Importance

+- Download one of the datasets.
+RoEduNet-SIMARGL2021: https://www.kaggle.com/datasets/7f91274fa3074d53e983f6eb7a7b24ad1dca136ca967ad0ebe48955e246c24ee CICIDS-2017: https://www.kaggle.com/datasets/cicdataset/cicids2017
+- The program can be found inside the folder CICIDS-2017 or RoEduNet-SIMARGL2021.
+- Download that program 'utils.py' and leave it in the folder of the model program.
+- The program is standalone program that outputs top features using the Feature Importance method.